Kansas House speaker had coronavirus; governor to get tested

 Ryckman said in an interview that he tested positive on July 13, began showing symptoms that evening and was hospitalized for about a week starting July 16.
 He said he remained isolated, both at home and in the hospital and was cleared by a doctor to attend of the State Finance Council on July 29.
 The governor and eight top legislative leaders make up the council, and state law has required it to review orders from Kelly to deal with the pandemic.

-“I was hospitalized, have followed doctor’s orders, and self-isolated during that time,” Ryckman, a Kansas City-area Republican, said in his letter to colleagues.
+“I was hospitalized, have followed doctor’s orders, and self-isolated during that time,” Ryckman, a Kansas City-area Republican, said in his email to colleagues.
 “I am now past what doctors consider the contagious stage and am on the road to recovery.”

 Ryckman’s disclosure roiled Kansas politics immediately after it was first reported Thursday by the Sunflower State Journal.
 Kelly spokesman Sam Coleman said the governor’s office “was not aware” of Ryckman’s positive test and that Kelly will get tested “as soon as we can set it up.”